eldridgea/blog/content/post/webauthn-will-save-us-all.md

 +++
 I wanted to take a moment and respond to Troy Hunt’s recent post [Here's Why \[Insert Thing Here\] Is Not a Password Killer](https://www.troyhunt.com/heres-why-insert-thing-here-is-not-a-password-killer/).

 First, I’d like to say that overall I am in strong agreement with the premise of the article.
 Usability, adoption, lack of friction are all-important when considering a security mechanism, especially something as crucial as authentication, and when considering replacing something as well known as passwords.
-Not much out there that addresses all of these things at once.
+Not much out there addresses all of these things at once.

 So, since I strongly agree with the premise, you’ve probably guessed what’s coming next - nitpicking!
 I usually don’t nitpick, since I think the overall point of a post is the most important, and I don't like getting bogged down in minutiae, but I wanted to address a misconception around [Webauthn](https://www.w3.org/TR/webauthn/).